RavioleRaviole/TodoList.vue/README.md

 - To remove the code they can use the checkbox or x mark to remove the code

-- Filter All, completed, active
+- Filter All, completed, active (incomplete)

 The resources used to make this possible is https://vuejs.org